Everybody Everybody

 "Everybody Everybody" is a song by the Italian house music group Black Box, from their debut studio album, Dreamland (1990).
 The song was written by Daniele Davoli, Mirko Limoni, and Valerio Semplici, while produced by Groove Groove Melody.
 It was released by RCA Records as the third single from the album.
 The house, pop and Eurodisco song consists of an organ, drums, horns, and strings.
 "Everybody Everybody" contains a sample of Larry Blackmon's vocals and a drum loop from Bobby Byrd's 1987 remix of James Brown's song "Hot Pants" (1971).

-The song contains uncredited vocals by American singer Martha Wash, who was replaced by French model Katrin Quinol as the credited vocalist who made several appearances with Black Box, which led Wash to file a lawsuit against the group.
+The song contains uncredited vocals by American singer Martha Wash.
+French model Katrin Quinol was presented as the credited vocalist and made several appearances with Black Box, which led Wash to file a lawsuit against the group.

 "Everybody Everybody" received generally positive reviews from music critics, who praised the production and vocals.
 The song peaked at number eight on the US Billboard Hot 100, number 10 on the New Zealand Singles Chart, and at number 16 on the UK Singles Chart.
 An accompanying music video was released in 1990, which depicts Katrin Quinol lip synching the song in a unitard.